Çankaya District: Demographics

+The population of Çankaya is close to 1 million in 2022.

 Climate

-The climate in Çankaya is cold and temperate.
-The winter months are much rainier than the summer months in Çankaya.
-The Köppen-Geiger climate classification is Dsa.
-The average annual temperature in Çankaya is 11.5 °C. In a year, the average rainfall is 384 mm.
+The climate in Çankaya is continental and semi-arid.
+The spring months are the wettest, whereas the summer months are the driest in Çankaya.
+The winter months receive snow, though it also occurs in November, March and April.
+The Köppen-Geiger climate classification is BSk.
+The average annual temperature in Çankaya is 11.5 °C. In a year, the average precipitation is 384 mm.

 Culture

 The early buildings of the republic were in grand Ottoman style, but today Çankaya also contains a number of impressive modern buildings.
 The district is home to a great number of museums, theatres, cinemas, cultural associations, booksellers, publishers and libraries, including the National Library in a new building.
 Many of the streets in the district are named after poets, writers and thinkers.

 Most of Ankara's best-known high schools and a great number of university buildings are in the district, including the large campuses of METU, Bilkent University and (most of) Hacettepe University. Çankaya University, a private institution owned by businessman Sıtkı Alp, was opened in a number of former school buildings in 1997.